-The number of doctoral students admitted to third-cycle courses and study programmes may not exceed the number that can be offered supervision and

-6 Lund University Admission Rules for Third-Cycle Education, Chapter 7 Section 1 otherwise acceptable conditions for study.
-Before advertising available doctoral positions, the Research Programmes Board is to make an inquiry with regard to supervision and other available resources together with the departments.
+The number of doctoral students admitted to third-cycle courses and study programmes may not exceed the number that can be offered supervision and otherwise acceptable conditions for study.
+Before advertising available doctoral positions, the board for third-cycle studies is to make an inquiry with regard to supervision and other available resources together with the departments.
 Read more in Section 5.2 Supervision and other resources.